apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Introduction to the IOStatistics API
+# Statistic collection with the IOStatistics API

 ```java
 @InterfaceAudience.Public